verifast/verifast/README.linux.txt

 Building VeriFast on Linux
 ==========================

 I successfully built VeriFast on Ubuntu 9.10 (Karmic Koala, released in October 2009) after apt-getting the packages listed in Required Packages (using "sudo apt-get install <packagename>") and building the O'Caml bindings for Z3 and GTK with GtkSourceView (see below).
 I tested the release on Ubuntu 8.10 (Intrepid Ibex).

+VeriFast also builds successfully on Ubuntu 10.10 and Debian 6.0.

 Required Packages
 =================